top of page

 Industrial Outdoor Storage (IOS)

-Industrial Outdoor Storage has emerged as a distinct and increasingly institutional asset class driven by logistics, transportation, construction, and service-based operations.
+IOS has emerged as a distinct and increasingly institutional asset class, driven by logistics, transportation, construction, and service-based operations.
+Value is derived from land utility, zoning, access, and operational permissibility — not building improvements.

-IOS encompasses a range of use types, including truck terminals, maintenance facilities, yard storage, truck parking, low-coverage sites, and higher-coverage facilities with yard components.
-Each carries different implications for tenant demand, revenue stability, and replacement risk.
+Reliable rental data in this segment is often fragmented; the most accurate intelligence is sourced locally.
+IOS encompasses a range of use types — truck terminals, yard storage, truck parking, low-coverage and higher-coverage sites — each with different implications for tenant demand, revenue stability, and replacement risk.

 iStock-1737058550.jpg